hellohaptik/docs_haptik/docs/whatsapp/sending-notifications.md

 Acceptable formats for phone number can be found [here](https://developers.facebook.com/docs/whatsapp/api/contacts#phone).

-## Sending a media HSM
+## Sending a Media HSM

-Other than text based HSMs to our Whatsapp end users, you can send Media HSMs as well.
+You can not only send text based HSMs to your WhatsApp end users, but also Media HSMs, Button HSMs.

 Checkout the examples below: